Khushi-Tipare/Supply-Chain-Management-Analysis/README.md

 ##  Project Overview

-The **Supply Chain Analytics Dashboard** is an interactive Power BI project designed to monitor and analyze key supply chain metrics, including sales, inventory, shipping costs, supplier performance, regional sales, and product performance.
-The dashboard enables data-driven decision-making by providing valuable business insights through dynamic visualizations and KPIs.
+The Supply Chain Analytics Dashboard is an end-to-end data analytics project that provides valuable insights into sales, inventory, supplier performance, shipping costs, and regional distribution.
+Built using SQL and Power BI, it transforms raw data into interactive visualizations and meaningful business insights.
+The dashboard helps monitor key performance indicators (KPIs), identify top-performing products and suppliers, analyze monthly sales trends, and optimize logistics operations.
+By enabling data-driven decision-making, the project supports improved operational efficiency, cost optimization, and strategic business planning.
 ---

 #  Project Objectives